Archie, Missouri

-Archie is a city in southern Cass County, Missouri.
-The city is part of the Kansas City metropolitan statistical area within the United States.
-The population was 1,170 at the 2010 census.
+Archie is a city in southern Cass County, Missouri, United States.
+The city is part of the Kansas City metropolitan statistical area.
+The population was 1,268 at the 2020 census.

 History

 Archie was platted in 1880, and named after Archie Talmadge, the son of a railroad official.
 A post office has been in operation at Archie since 1880.

 On August 10, 1932, a meteorite fell near Archie that received national attention.
 A fragment is on display in the Smithsonian National Museum of Natural History in Washington, D.C.
 The name of the meteorite is "Archie".

 Geography

 Archie is located just north of the southern border of the county on Missouri Route A one-half mile west of U.S. Route 71.
 Harrisonville is 11 miles to the north along Route 71.
 The South Grand River flows past about 3/4 of a mile to the northeast.

 According to the United States Census Bureau, the city has a total area of 1.20 sqmi, of which 1.16 sqmi is land and 0.04 sqmi is water.